vaibhavgits/aws-certification-cloud-practitioner-notes/notes/s3/README.md

 The S3 storage classes are:

+_Latency in cloud computing is the time it takes for data to travel between a user's device and a cloud server.
+Throughput in cloud computing is a measure of how much data can be moved through a network in a given amount of time - (MB/s) or (bps)._

 **Amazon S3 Standard - General Purpose:**

 - This is the most common.
 Used for frequently accessed data
 - 99,99% of Availability
 - Low latency and high throughput
-- Sustain 2 concurrent facility failures
+- Sustain 2 concurrent facility failures means if there are failures in two separate physical facilities (data centers) at the same time.
 - Use cases: Big Data analytics, mobile & gaming applications, content distribution

 **Amazon S3 Standard - Infrequent Access (IA):**

 - When you don't access the file often, but requires rapid access when needed.
-- 99,99% of Availability
+- 99.9% of Availability
 - Lower cost compared to Amazon S3 Standard, but retrieval fee
 - Sustain 2 concurrent facility failures
 - Use Cases: As a data store for disaster recovery, backups…

 **Amazon S3 One Zone - Infrequent Access:**

-- It is very similar to S3 Standard IA, but his one only saves the file in one AZ.
+- It is very similar to S3 Standard IA, but this one only saves the file in one AZ.
+So, data can get lost of that AZ is destoyed.
 - 99.5% Availability
 - Lower cost compared to S3-IA (by 20%)
 - Use cases: Store secondary backups copies of non-premise data, or store data you can easily recreate or to save replicas from another regions in S3.

 **Amazon S3 Intelligent Tiering**

-- Auto select the type (Frequent or Infrequent)
+- Auto select the type (Frequent tier, Infrequent tier or Instant Access Tier)
+- Types of S3 Intelligent Tiering:
+  - Frequent Access tier (automatic): default tier
+  - Infrequent Access tier (automatic): objects not accessed for 30 days
+  - Archive Instant Access tier (automatic): objects not accessed for 90 days
+  - Archive Access tier (optional): configurable from 90 days to 700+ days
+  - Deep Archive Access tier (optional): config. from 180 days to 700+ days
-- 99,99% of Availability
+- 99.99% of Availability
 - Same Low latency and high throughput of S3 Standard
 - _Cost optimization_ by auto move the objects between tiers based on the use patterns of the object (If used often goes to S3 Standard, otherwise it goes to S3 IA).
 - It is also very resilient with events that impact an entire AZ.
 - Use cases: when you don't know exactly the tiering or want optimize costs.

-**Amazon Glacier**
+**Amazon S3 Glacier**

 - Low cost object storage (in GB/month) meant for archiving/backup
 - Data is retained for the longer term (years)
-- Retrieval options (each one has the fees for retrieval):
+- Pricing: price for storage + object retrieval cost

+**Amazon S3 Glacier Flexible Retrieval (formely Amazon S3 Glacier):** Flexible because it has following 3 types of retrieval option:
-  - Expedited (1 to 5 minutes)
+  - Expedited retrievals  (1 to 5 minutes)
-  - Standard (3 to 5 hours)
+  - Standard retrievals  (3 to 5 hours)
-  - Bulk (5 to 12 hours)
+  - Bulk retrievals  (5 to 12 hours) - free
 - Use cases for: for Backups and Archiving
+- Minimum storage duration of 90 days.

+**Amazon S3 Glacier Instant Retrieval :**
+- Millisecond retrieval, great for data accessed once a quarter.
+- Minimum storage duration of 90 days.

 > Amazon S3 Glacier (S3 Glacier), is a storage service optimized for infrequently used data, or "cold data.
 Data at rest stored in S3 Glacier is automatically server-side encrypted using 256-bit Advanced Encryption Standard (AES-256) with keys maintained by AWS.